arunsingh2004/VRV-Security/README.md

 - Validates all inputs to prevent SQL injection and XSS attacks.
 - Ensures secure storage of sensitive data using encryption techniques.

----

-These **README** files will ensure a comprehensive understanding of both repositories, helping users and developers to set up and contribute effectively.
-Let me know if you need further refinements!